jonas-thn/gaussian-splatting-renderer/README.md

 The following code snippet shows how the previously monolithic pipeline is now split into independent sort and draw function calls.
 The left eye is being used as a reference for depth sorting.
-This is way easier than interpolating a middle matrix but yields the same results.
+This is much easier than interpolating a middle matrix but yields the same results.
 Because the distance between the eyes is very small, this is a fine precision to performance tradeoff.
 The matrices inside the RawCamera struct are being